 - South Schleswig Danish in spoken communication in minority contexts

-As with languoids, communities and places form hierarchies.
+Like languoids, communities and places form hierarchies.
 For example, Husby belongs to Anglia, which in turn is a part of South Schleswig, Schleswig-Holstein, and Germany.
-At the same time, Schleswig-Holstein also formed part of the (historical) Duchy of Schleswig, the northern part of which is located in present-day Denmark.
+At the same time, South Schleswig also forms part of the (historical) Duchy of Schleswig, the northern part of which is located in present-day Denmark.